How to Deal With Difficult Questions from Alzheimer’s Patients

 This might mean that your older adult asks sensitive questions that are difficult to answer.

-You should first consider if knowing that will actually benefit your mom.
+You should first consider whether knowing that will actually benefit your mom.

 What would she do with that information?
 Would she remember if you told her the truth?
-Or would she get upset, forget about it, and later, ask and get upset all over again?
+Or would she get upset, forget about it, and later ask, only to get upset all over again?

 But if their short-term memory is poor and they get easily upset or scared, it will probably be better to avoid the subject or even tell a fib.
-That helps you avoid hurting them with information they won’t be able fully understand.
+That helps you avoid hurting them with information they can’t fully understand.

-Another thing to think about is if sharing this news is really for them or if it’s more for yourself.
+Another thing to think about is whether sharing this news is really for them or if it’s more for yourself.
 For many, it can be about easing the guilt of “withholding” information.

 But when someone has dementia, you shouldn’t feel guilty about not giving them news that will only upset or scare them.

-They won’t have the ability to work through their feelings like you would, so not telling them is actually kinder and more appropriate for the situation.
+They won’t be able to work through their feelings the way you would, so not telling them is actually kinder and more appropriate for the situation.

 2. How should I respond to the painful emotional questions my mother repeatedly asks?

-The best approach is to focus on the emotion behind the question, instead of on the actual words she’s using.
+The best approach is to focus on the emotion behind the question, rather than the actual words she’s using.

 Avoid correcting, contradicting, or confronting her.
-Instead, think about joining her reality and meeting the needs she isn’t able to communicate.
+Instead, consider joining her reality and meeting the needs she can’t communicate.

-For example, a person who asks about their mother (who is deceased) might be searching for someone or something to comfort her.
+For example, a person who asks about their mother (who is deceased) might be searching for someone or something to comfort them.

 In this situation, offer a hug, a blanket, or a favorite snack.
 Gently encourage her to talk about what her mother looked like, felt like, and about conversations they had.